Burnout: The Career Plague

 Making sure you take sick days when not well, using vacation, and setting strict work-hour habits is an extremely important part of being healthy and energized away from work, so that you can have the requisite faculties in the aviation workspace.

-Things I’ve seen safety officers do in their aviation workplace that has helped them combat burnout.
+Here is a short list of things I’ve seen safety officers do in their aviation workplace that has helped them combat burnout.

 - Setting small, tangible, trackable, and attainable goals